 Gaia is a PADI qualified diver and has written extensively about oceans and the marine environment.
 She joined marine biologists tagging whale sharks – filmed for the BBC – and has also visited coral restoration projects and turtle rehabilitation.

-Gaia speaks excellent French and Spanish and gets by with Portuguese and German.
+Gaia speaks Spanish.
 She has a dual British and Australian nationality and is based in London.

 When time allows Gaia likes to make pots and other things out of clay – however unsuccessfully – and even has her own kiln.
 She loves travelling and trying delicious foods from around the world.
 One day, she plans to finally make it to Papua New Guinea, and the place she’d most like to return to is Madagascar.